 Direct student assessment.
 During the first year in the program, students will form an advisory committee.
-In addition to its mentoring responsibilities, the advisory committee will evaluate the student's progress at least once a year.
+In addition to its mentoring responsibilities, the advisory committee will evaluate the student's progress at least once per year.
 The advisory committee will submit annual reports to the IOB Graduate Affairs Committee containing their appraisal of each student's progress and recommendation for continuation or termination from the program.
 A written evaluation will be provided to the student and copies maintained for program review.
 Upon receipt and consideration of the recommendations of the advisory committee, the IOB Graduate Affairs Committee will render a final decision regarding continuation or termination of the student in the program.
-All requirements for candidacy, comprehensive examinations, preparation of dissertation and defense of dissertation will be in accordance with existing Graduate School policies.
+All requirements for the program, including preparation and defense of the thesis, will be in accordance with existing Graduate School policies.

 Learning Outcomes Assessment.
-Outcomes assessment will be based upon the document "Guidelines and Procedures for Assessment of Student Learning Outcomes in Graduate Programs at the University of Georgia."
+Outcomes assessment will be based upon the document "Guidelines and Procedures for Assessment of Student Learning Outcomes in Graduate Programs at the University of Georgia".
 Because there are no standardized examinations for bioinformatics, the IOB Graduate Affairs Committee will establish specific guidelines to judge the quality and effectiveness of the program.
 These may include but are not limited to the following:

--Student interest in the program and referral of students by previous graduates

-- -Timely progress by students through the program - -Exit polls of student satisfaction upon graduation - -Success of graduates in obtaining employment - -Student publications - -Student participation at regional, national and international conferences and workshops - -Student awards
+- -Student interest in the program and referral of student by previous graduates - -Timely progress by students through the program - -Exit polls of student satisfaction upon graduation - -Success of graduates in obtaining employment - -Student participation at regional, national and international conferences and workshops - -Generating interest from industry to support internships.